danwfreeman/inp-fix-demo/Jira - Requirements.md

 #### Confidence:

 - The recommended techniques — such as using requestAnimationFrame and setTimeout() to yield to the main thread are well supported in Chrome and Safari.
-- While Safari doesn’t report INP, its users still experience jank if performance is poor.
+- While Safari doesn’t report INP, its users will still experience jank if performance is poor.
 These solutions are aligned with best practices across modern browsers.

 #### Effort:
 - Issue #1: Medium effort.
 It involves locating multiple read/write calculation calls and resolving layout thrashing issues.
 This is more mechanical but likely require many changes throughout the system code.